zeitgeistf/hummingbot/documentation/docs/developers/connectors/tutorial.md

 `c_convert_trade_message_to_np_arrays` | `object`: message | `numpy.array` | Parses an incoming trade messages into `numpy.array` data type to be used by `convert_diff_message_to_order_book_row()`.

 !!! warning
     `OrderBookRow` should only be used in the `ActiveOrderTracker` class, while `ClientOrderBookRow` should only be used in the `Market` class.
-This is due to improve performance especially since calculations in `float` fair better than that of `Decimal`.
+This is to improve performance especially since calculations in `float` fair better than in `Decimal`.

 ### OrderBookTracker